spinngit/Arduino-Micro-Simple-MIDI-Controller/README.md

 The Circuit

 ![_DSC0145_note1240](https://user-images.githubusercontent.com/90672633/133880514-f1708564-df05-4910-871c-7db03b5481d5.png)
-I use classic Technics SL-1200mkII's pitch fader for this controller.
-I got it from junk auction.
+I use classic Technics SL-1200's pitch fader for this controller.
+I got it from Yahoo auction in Japan.